How To Thread A Sewing Machine – guide with pictures

 If you are dusting off your sewing machine from the cupboard and no longer have the instruction manual, don’t panic.
-Simply head over to the brand’s website and search for the model number.
+Go to the brand’s website and search for the model number.
 You can find most manuals online these days.

 Tip: Before you begin threading up your sewing machine, I recommend you learn how to wind a bobbin first because this step needs to be done before your sewing machine needle is threaded up.

-- Try to use trusted quality threads on your sewing machine to avoid any issues with threads breaking or tension.
-Sometimes sewing machines can be sensitive to cheap threads and you can end up having some issues when sewing.
+- Use trusted quality threads on your sewing machine to avoid issues with threads breaking or tension.
+Sometimes, sewing machines can be sensitive to cheap threads, and you can have some issues when sewing.

 Brands I recommend are Gutermann, Coats & Clark, or Mettler.
-I personally use all of these brands and find the quality to be excellent. - Follow the sewing machine manual if one is available to you.
-This will ensure you haven’t missed any steps in the threading-up process.
-As I mentioned most sewing machines are threaded the same but some could have an extra step or two.
+I use all of these brands and find the quality excellent.
+Read my full guide to types of sewing threads to learn more. - Follow the sewing machine manual if one is available to you.
+This will help make sure you haven’t missed any steps when threading your sewing machine.
+Although most sewing machines are threaded similarly, some may have an additional step or two.

 How To Thread A Sewing Machine Step-by-Step Guide